 Traditionally, TV was seen as the medium for mass appeal, but young people seem to feel the opposite.
 They believe the information they want is online, and that in-depth information not covered by mass media is found on social media.
 Clicking on an ad that flows from the internet gives them detailed information about products or services instantly.
 Meanwhile, TV is increasingly positioned as not being a medium for deep understanding.

-Television's Expected Challenge to the Internet
+Television's Challenge to the Internet

 Oku: According to Dentsu Inc. research, the TV screen connection rate in Japan has reached 29%.
 More people are connecting their TVs to the internet and watching YouTube, Netflix, DAZN, and other services on their big screens.

 I call it "back to TV."
-We've progressed from PCs to flip phones, smartphones, and tablets.
+We've progressed from PCs to feature phones, smartphones, and tablets.
 When consuming entertainment content online, if you're at home, you naturally want to watch it on a big screen, right?
 Research shows many people watch YouTube music videos.
 In other words, TVs are replacing the old stereo.
-Recently, more homes lack a stereo in the living room, and often the TV offers the best sound in the house.
-People do various things while music plays on the TV.
+Recently, more homes lack a stereo in the living room, and often the TV offers the best sound in the house.People do various things while music plays on the TV.
 The TV has become the gateway for dual or even triple multitasking.

 Kawashima: Japanese TV stations excel at creating entertainment content.
-They can use this as a foundation to gather viewers, get them to register their attributes and other information, and reliably capture their entertainment and leisure activity histories.
+They can use that as a foundation to gather viewers, get them to register attributes and other information, and reliably capture their entertainment and leisure activity histories.
 That data can also be leveraged for e-commerce.
 To put it bluntly, wouldn't it be fine if TV stations became like Amazon?

 Oku: Given current momentum, Amazon—which deeply understands customer purchasing behavior through its e-commerce expansion—might become a TV broadcaster faster.
 They've already launched video services under Amazon Prime, right?

-Take Radiko's Share Radio feature, for example, or platforms like AbemaTV where users can share favorite programs via social media.
-When content spreads through hashtags, the network effect becomes massive—anyone who sees the hashtag can click it and watch the program.
+Take Radiko's Share Radio or AbemaTV, for example—users can share their favorite programs on social media.
+When spread via hashtags, the network effect becomes massive: anyone who sees the hashtag can click it and watch the program.
 If TV can build such mechanisms, it still has a bright future.
-There are still plenty of ways to get people to watch content online.
+I believe there are still many ways to get people to watch content online.

 Moving freely between real and digital